ColeHarten/cs242-final-project-group3/README_pancreas-CT.md

 5. All other code changes i made to update deprecated packages etc. are in the `pancreas-CT` branch of our git repo.
 Pull that to start training before you do steps 1-4. **Do not overwite any changes.**

 #### Common bugs

 - If you get an error message saying something expected XXXX bytes but got XXXX bytes instead during pre-loading, the data conversion likely got interrupted somewhere (maybe due to OOM) -> temporary fix is to remove that image and the corresponding label from the `image` and `label` directories.
 - The default for `num_workers` is 16, but I recommend setting it to 1, otherwise you may also get warnings and the process may kill itself
 - For an interactive GPU session, I recommend adding this to your `~/.bashrc` on the cluster: `alias gpusession="salloc -p gpu_requeue --mem 99G -t 12:00:00 --gres=gpu:nvidia_a100-sxm4-80gb:1"`

+### Cluster Notes

+To view which node a job ran on:

+`sacct -j <job_id> --format=JobID,JobName,Partition,State,NodeList`

+List of faulty nodes:

+- holygpu8a31305
+- holygpu8a31402
+- holygpu8a31202

+Exclude faulty nodes after `srun` or `sbatch` with `--exclude=holygpu8a31305,holygpu8a31402,holygpu8a31202`

+Well-behaved nodes:

+- holygpu8a29104